BlinkTagInc/node-gtfs/README.md

 #### getServiceAlerts(query, fields, sortBy, options)

 Returns an array of GTFS Realtime service alerts that match query parameters.
+Each alert includes a nested `informed_entities` array containing all related informed entities (stops, routes, trips) that the alert applies to.
 Note that this does not refresh the data from GTFS-Realtime feeds, it only fetches what is stored in the database.
 In order to fetch the latest service alerts from GTFS-Realtime feeds and store in your database, use the [GTFS-Realtime update script or function](#gtfsrealtime-update-script).

 [More details on Service Alerts](https://gtfs.org/realtime/feed-entities/service-alerts/)